Raja-Saqib/Smart-Expense-Tracker-With-HTML-CSS-And-JavaScript/README.md

 Enhanced form UX with input validation, error feedback, and edit-state handling to prevent invalid financial entries.

 Improved usability by adding filter reset functionality, ensuring clear and intuitive navigation of financial data.

+Developed CSV export functionality for filtered financial data, enabling users to download transaction history with category, amount, and date—all client-side.